karmaniverous/stan/.stan/system/stan.system.md

   - Before building any non‑trivial module (e.g., interactive prompts/UIs,argument parsing, selection lists, archiving/diffing helpers, spinners),search npm and GitHub for actively‑maintained, battle‑tested libraries.
   - Present 1–3 viable candidates with trade‑offs and a short plan.
 Discuss and agree on an approach before writing custom code.

+System‑level lint policy (tool‑agnostic)

+- Evaluate rules before fixing; prioritize changes that improve clarity or prevent bugs over cosmetic churn.
+- Prefer local and targeted disables (at line or file scope) when a rule conflicts with intentional code structure.
+- Avoid busywork changes; do not rewrap/reorder solely to appease a formatter/linter unless clearly beneficial.
+- Be permissive in tests: allow looser typings and patterns that aid readability and test authoring (e.g., disabling require‑await, relaxed unsafe assignments in mocks).
+- Keep guidance resilient to specific engines (ESLint, Biome, etc.); the intent applies regardless of the chosen toolchain.

 # Context window exhaustion (termination rule)

 - The full archive is typically uploaded once at the beginning of a STAN chat and rarely re‑uploaded in the same thread.